TeamBlazeStudio/Project2DGameFinal/README.md

 TeamBlazeStudy Game Engine
 Copyright (C) 2024 TeamBlazeStudy.
 All Rights Reserved.

-This software is licensed for use only in the game "TeamBlazeGame".<br>
+This software is licensed for use only in the game "TeamBlazeStudy".<br>
 Unauthorized copying, distribution, or reverse engineering of this software is prohibited.